AbdulWahab222/Simple-shared-wallet/README.md

 The contract owner can assign a specific amount of Ether for every account and all those authorized accounts will use their allocated funds as and when they need it.

-Time Lock functionality logic can also be added in this smart contract shared wallet.
+Time Lock functionality logic can also be added in this smart wallet.